 - In a medium bowl, sift together the flour, baking powder, and salt.

-- In a large bowl, beat together the eggs and egg yolks until blended, then slowly beat in the remaining 1 cup (200 grams) sugar, the vanilla, and the ½ cup melted butter.
+- In a large bowl, beat together the eggs and egg yolks until blended, then slowly beat in the remaining 1 cup (200 g) sugar, the vanilla, and the ½ cup melted butter.
 Using a rubber spatula, fold the flour mixture into the egg mixture until it's completely mixed.

 - Pour the batter evenly over the pineapple in the cake pan.
 Tap the pan gently on a counter top to get rid of any air bubbles in the batter.

-- Bake for 50 to 60 minutes, or until the top is golden brown.
+- Bake at 350ºF (177ºC) for 50 to 60 minutes, or until the top is golden brown.
 If it becomes golden brown too quickly and not done baking yet, cover with aluminum foil so it doesn't burn.
 The cake is ready when you insert a skewer in the center of the cake and it comes out clean (batter free).
 Let cool in the pan on a wire rack for about 30 minutes.

 - Place a serving plate upside down on top of the cake pan, then holding the pan and the plate tightly together, invert them quickly (but carefully).
 Lift off the cake pan.
 If some of the pineapple are stuck to the pan, remove them and place them back on top of the cake.
 Let the cake cool for at least another 30 minutes, then serve warm or at room temperature.